-Customer Meeting A customer meeting was held on July 18, 2012 at the Grand Hall at Pennbrooke Fairways (service area) in Leesburg, Florida.
-Over 250 customers attended the meeting and 17 customers spoke.
-The majority of those who spoke expressed concerns with the proposed rate increase and the quality of water.
+A customer meeting was held on July 18, 2012 at the Grand Hall at Pennbrooke Fairways in Leesburg, Florida which is located within the Utility's service area.
+Over 250 customers attended the meeting and 17 customers spoke and the majority of those who spoke expressed concerns with the proposed rate increase and the quality of water.
 The customers noted that the water tastes bad, has an odor (sometime chlorine odor) and dark color, there is sediment in the water, it leaves rust stains on fixtures, appliances and other property, and pressure problems often occur during designated irrigation periods.
 As an indication of the extent of the iron residue problems, customers spoke of their frustrations over cleaning dark rings or rust colored residue off water fixtures, as well as problems with sidewalks and other structures stained during watering.
 They also commented about what they considered abnormally high maintenance costs related to the upkeep of home treatment and filtering devices.
-One customer provided staff with a sample of water containing apparent rust particles.
-Staff was also given a copy of a survey developed by the Pennbrooke Homeowners' Association (PHOA).
+One customer provided Commission staff with a sample of water containing apparent rust particles.
+Commission staff was also provided with a copy of a survey developed by the Pennbrooke Homeowners' Association (PHOA).
 The survey, which had close to 500 respondents, showed that nearly 98 percent of the respondents indicated that the water quality had either not improved or had gotten worse since the previous rate case in 2010.
 Other survey questions reflected similar water quality problems which were discussed at the customer meetings.

-Complaints and Correspondence In response to the Utility's rate case, the Commission has received letters and emails from approximately 30 customers, who expressed concerns about the proposed rate increase and the resulting negative effect a rate increase would have on their community.
+In response to the Utility's rate case, we received letters and emails from approximately 30 customers, who expressed concerns about the proposed rate increase and the resulting negative effect a rate increase would have on their community.
 The complaints also identified low pressure and unacceptable water quality, including excessive odor (sulfur and chlorine), unpleasant taste, sediment, fixture and clothes stains, and the personal cost of owning and maintaining home treatment devices.

-Over the last three years, one customer filed a complaint with the Commission, which was billing related.
-There are currently no active complaints on file at the Commission.
+Over the last three years, one customer filed a complaint with this Commission, which was billing related.
+There are currently no active complaints on file at this time.